aodn/rimrep-examples/poc-data-api/Extracting_Water_Temperature_at_Site.md

     collection</a>
   - <a href="#exploring-dataset-structure"
     id="toc-exploring-dataset-structure">Exploring dataset structure</a>
-  - <a href="#extracting-sites-and-coordinates-from-dataset"
+  - <a href="#extracting-sites-and-coordinates-from-dataset-option-1"
-    id="toc-extracting-sites-and-coordinates-from-dataset">Extracting sites
+    id="toc-extracting-sites-and-coordinates-from-dataset-option-1">Extracting
-    and coordinates from dataset</a>
+    sites and coordinates from dataset (Option #1)</a>
     - <a href="#transforming-geometry-format"
       id="toc-transforming-geometry-format">Transforming <code>geometry</code>
       format</a>
+  - <a href="#extracting-sites-and-coordinates-from-dataset-option-2"
+    id="toc-extracting-sites-and-coordinates-from-dataset-option-2">Extracting
+    sites and coordinates from dataset (Option #2)</a>
   - <a href="#plotting-map-of-sampled-sites-in-this-dataset"
     id="toc-plotting-map-of-sampled-sites-in-this-dataset">Plotting map of
     sampled sites in this dataset</a>